umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

     6. Check in the log that the auto-verify ran successfully (`RUN PASSED` in green).

 10. Turn off power and install all 8 CCMs in the orientation that allows you to read the silkscreen as shown below.
-Remove the Raspberry Pi connector first, and remember to put it back.
+Remove the Raspberry Pi connector to install those.
   ![](ccm_board.jpg){: style="height:200px"}
     - For an `MS` type LVR, set up master CCMs on odd channels, slaves on even.
     - For an `A` type LVR, place stand-alone single master (`A`) CCMs on all channels.